NEW: Baltimore police say they made 486 arrests at rallies and protests since April 23

 The city can now take a breath and assess the events that rocked the city since Gray’s death.

-Two hundred Baltimore businesses -- many of them minority-owned and many lacking insurance -- were lost in Monday's protests alone, Hogan said, acknowledging it "will take a little while to get back to normal, but let's get people back to normal, get people back in the city to visit devastated shops."
+Two hundred Baltimore businesses, many of them minority-owned and many lacking insurance, were lost in the April 27 protests alone – the worst night of protests.
+It “will take a little while to get back to normal,” Hogan said, “but let’s get people back to normal, get people back in the city to visit devastated shops.”